-Network virtualization is a method of combining the available resources in a network by splitting up the available bandwidth into channels, each of which is independent from the others, and each of which can be assigned (or reassigned) to a particular server or device in real time.
+Network virtualization works by combining the available resources in a network and splitting up the available bandwidth into channels, each of which is independent from the others and each of which can be assigned (or reassigned) to a particular server or device in real time.
 Each channel is independently secured.
 Every subscriber has shared access to all the resources on the network from a single computer.Content Continues Below

 Network virtualization is intended to improve productivity, efficiency and job satisfaction of the administrator by performing many of these tasks automatically, thereby disguising the true complexity of the network.
 Files, images, programs and folders can be centrally managed from a single physical site.
 Storage media such as hard drives and tape drives can be easily added or reassigned.
 Storage space can be shared or reallocated among the servers.

 Virtual networks exist in two forms; internal and external.
 Both of these terms refer to inside or outside the server.
 Eternal virtualization will use tools such as switches, adapters or a network to combine one or more networks into virtual units.
 Internal virtualization refers to using network-like functionality in software containers on a single network server.
 Internal software allows VMs to exchange data on a host without using an external network.

 The use of network virtualization does have its upsides and downsides, including: